hnngo/BC-CAHS/README.md

   - [x] Create Database schema/ERD
   - [x] Maintain well-defined and clear table format to support further expansion
   - [x] Create basic migration upon running the server
-  - [ ] Better design for database migration (currently, the database migration script running whenever the application is spinning up.
-This is not a good practice, can consider using `knex` for better migration plan)
+  - [ ] Better design for database migration (currently, the database migration script runs whenever the application is spinning up.
+This is not a good practice.
+Consider using `knex` for better migration plan)

 - Form/Submission